Page last updated: January 2024

 - Dr Roya Merie, Radiation Oncologist, Icon Cancer Centre, Concord, NSW

 - Dr Deidre Morgan, Research Centre for Palliative Care, Death and Dying, Flinders University, SA

 - Caitriona Nienaber, 13 11 20 Consultant, Cancer Council WA

 Palliative care for babies, children and teenagers focuses on maintaining quality of life by managing their physical, emotional, cultural, social and spiritual needs, and supporting the family.

-Palliative care for young people is provided by health professionals who specialise in paediatrics (the care of children), as well as palliative care experts.
+Palliative care for young people is provided by health professionals who specialise in the care of children (paediatrics), as well as palliative care experts.

 Talking to kids about cancer

 Speaking with children, teenagers and young adults about cancer can feel overwhelming.
 As a parent, grandparent or carer, your first reaction may be to keep the news from them or to delay telling them.